markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

     -serve student data into hidden fields
-    -serve previous problem id as the devault value for the textarea -serve previous intervention descriptions as hidden input fields and display lists -Review validations
+    -serve previous problem id as the devault value for the textarea -serve previous intervention descriptions as hidden input fields and display lists -make sure progress details(group one) will have select buttons where only one can be selected at a time -second group of progress details can select multiple -Review validations
   -Make sure the data is persisted to an object in the students appropriate list using form submission data -Return user to dashboard after creation with success flash message